Mission and Vision

 Why It Matters

-Our members are dedicated to creating safe work environments by preventing workplace fatalities, injuries and illnesses.
+Our members are dedicated to creating safe work environments by preventing workplace injuries, illnesses and fatalities.
 Sound safety practices are both socially responsible and good business, leading to increased productivity, a better reputation and higher employee satisfaction.

 ASSP is where occupational safety and health professionals find a vibrant community